JohnColeborn/workbook/README.md

 Great to hear from you and wonderful to hear about your Super Awesome Museum, I would love to come and check it out myself!

-While my knowledge on your speciality is limited, when it comes to websites and all of your internet needs I have acquired an excellent repertoire of knowledge and skills to meet your needs such as:
+While my knowledge on your specialty is limited, when it comes to websites and all of your internet needs I have acquired an excellent repertoire of knowledge and skills to meet your needs such as:
 - In regard to not selling any items but wanting to encourage visitors, you would not need any E-Commerce, but would most likely need a highly optimised image gallery.

 - Being new to the city we would include SEO (Search Engine Optimisation), which would allow for greater exposure.